syndesisio/syndesis/app/ui-react/README.md

 Builds the project for production.

 ### `syndesis ui --serve --minishift`

 Runs the app in development mode using minishift.
-Automates running `yarn watch:app:minishift` and restores the console URL when you stop the development server
+Automates running `yarn watch:app:minishift` and restores the console URL when you stop the development server.
+It requires to have created a `syndesis` project on OpenShift.

 ### `yarn watch:app:minishift`